-Melatonin is a neurohormone secreted mostly by the pineal gland in the brain and is most well known for regulating sleep, as the absence of light causes less suppression of melatonin synthesis and its relatively high levels facilitate sleep.
-The primary use of melatonin is to normalize abnormal sleep patterns, and is sometime taken 30 minutes prior to bed in a dose of 500mcg to 5mg to induce sleep and keep the person 'on schedule'.
+Melatonin is a neurohormone secreted by the pineal gland in the brain and it is well known for causing and regulating sleep.
+Light suppresses melatonin synthesis.
+The primary use of melatonin as a supplement is to normalize abnormal sleep patterns.

 Follow this Page for updates